Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 7 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.
+Only 4.4% of residents work from home (2021 Census).
+Service frequency averages 7 trips per day across all routes, equating to about 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport